 We extended our categories back to 2003 and present the prevalence of each category in Figure 5.
-It is clear that the 2014 period was an outlier with a lower relative changed compared to previous years.
-This will have contributed to the large relative change in mortality rates in 2015.
+It is clear that the 2014 period was an outlier with a lower relative changed compared to previous years (in other words, ‘things’ did not get much worse in 2014).
+This will have contributed slightly to the large relative change in mortality rates in 2015.
 However, Figure 5 still shows that the changes observed in 2015 were of a higher magnitude compared to earlier trends (e.g. the mean percentage of areas with ‘3+ age groups with 15%+’ prior to 2014 was 16.5%).
-Ignoring 2014, the highest category has grown annually since 2010, a period characterised by austerity.
+Ignoring 2014, the highest category has grown annually since 2010, the period characterised by austerity.

+Figure 6, which summarises a number of self-reported health measures over time within the UK, shows that this was also the period in which progressively more of the population reported that their health was getting worse, year on year every year.
+The increases in deaths followed the UK-wide worsening in self-reported health with a lag of around two years.
+Most people reporting worse health will be elderly.
+The most recent rise in ill health was reported in March 2016 and is not included in the graphs shown in Figure 6 because it was not disaggregated (Dorling 2016b).
+In 2014, many people in Britain were reporting worse self-reported health than since these self-reported health statistics were first recorded in 2002.
+Within a year, the greatest rise in mortality for many decades took place.